 (2) Represents the grant date fair value of long-term equity incentive awards under the Company's long-term incentive program computed in accordance with FASB ASC 718 "Compensation - Stock Compensation", including the impact of forfeitures.
 The incentive awards are granted in the form of restricted common stock, which generally vest ratably over a three-year period, and contingent performance share units.
-The performance criteria for the contingent performance share awards is based on the Company's average RONA over a three-year period compared to the RONA averages of the Company's applicable HPPG for the same period, as described in further detail under "-Elements of the Executive Compensation Program-Long-Term Incentives-Contingent Performance Share Awards" above.
+The performance criteria for the contingent performance awards is based on: 1) the Company's average RONA over a three-year period compared to the RONA averages of the Company's HPPG for the same period and 2) the Company's growth in bookings over a three-year period as compared to GDP growth of countries in the OECD, as described in further detail under "-Elements of the Executive Compensation Program-Long-Term Incentives- Contingent Performance Share Awards" above.
 The reported value of the contingent performance awards is computed based on the grant date estimate of compensation cost to be recognized over the three-year period, which was 100%, or "target".
 Payout for the contingent performance awards can range from 0 shares to a maximum of 200% of target.
-Assumptions used in the valuations are discussed in Note 5 to the Company's audited consolidated financial statements for the year ended December 31, 2012 in the Annual Report.
+Assumptions used in the valuations are discussed in Note 5 to the Company's audited consolidated financial statements for the year ended December 31, 2015 in the Annual Report.